 And one of the following (PA 992 or PA 993):

-*Students who prefer to complete the program in four terms (12 months) should complete two electives within the second, third, or fourth term.
+*Students who prefer to complete the program in five terms (15 months) should postpone their electives to a fifth term.
 Students must take a total of two electives.
-Students may complete both electives in a 5th term if they want to reduce their workload per term.

 Student Learning Outcomes – PA Education Concentration

 Upon completion of the Lynchburg DMSc PA Education Concentration, graduates will be able to